Lesson Three: Hooves on the Ground

 - Hypothesize what an increase in population would do to the land in Wyoming and how it would impact the livestock

-Purpose: Students will understand that Wyoming is unique because we have space available for our livestock.
+Purpose: Students will understand that Wyoming is unique because of the amount of space available for our livestock.

 - Materials for livestock simulation